Women in Nigeria: Nigerian women rally against rejection of pro-equality bills

-The Nigerian parliament denied the passing of several gender bills in 2022 resulting in a protest of many Nigerian women at the countries capital.
-Nigerian legislature voted to amend the controversial 199 constitution which surfaced during the transition to democracy that same year.
-This would help serve to correct historical imbalances of women in electoral politics.
-If passed, these bills would have allowed foreign born husbands of Nigerian women to gain citizenship, and given women the right to become indigenes of their husband's state after five years of marriage.
-An interesting parallel to the fact that wives of Nigerian men are granted citizenship upon marriage.
-There was also discussion of allotting 35% of the legislative seats to women, and reserving 35% of political party leadership, for women.
-None of these bills were passed which shows the deep rooted conservative tradition of the Nigerian government.
-This was a major step backwards for female Nigerian lawmakers, activists, and citizens alike.
+In 2022, the Nigerian parliament voted against several gender bills that would have amended the 1999 constitution.
+If passed, these bills would have allowed foreign-born husbands of Nigerian women to gain citizenship, and given women the right to become indigenes of their husband's state after five years of marriage.
+Wives of Nigerian men are already granted citizenship upon marriage.
+There was also discussion of allotting 35% of the legislative seats to women, and reserving 35% of political party leadership for women.
+Women protested the result of these decisions.

-Nigerian gender bills

-This year the Nigerian legislature was seeking to change the country's constitution in the hopes of adding an amendment.
-Many organizations were pressurizing the government to implement women's rights through this amendment.
-The organizations wanted the government to codify electoral quotas that would reserve 35% of seats for women in both houses of the legislature, affirmative action policy that would guarantee that women make up at least 35% of their party, and the guarantee that 35% of political appointments would be reserved for women among other priorities.
-The government rejected these demands which led to these organizations protesting throughout the country.
-In turn, the lower house of the legislature has promised to reconsider some of these demands.

 Women in the informal economy

-Agriculture plays a major role in Nigeria's economy contributing a quarter of the gross domestic product.
+Agriculture plays a major role in Nigeria's economy, contributing a quarter of the gross domestic product.
 The Nigerian government has promised to allocate 10% of the annual budget to agriculture but have not followed through.
 Women smallholder farmers are especially overlooked though they make up 70% of the work force and produce 60% of the food Nigerians depend on.
-These women play important roles in averting major threats such as resource conservation, food scarcity, while maintaining a healthy and functional ecosystem.
+These women play important roles in averting major threats such as resource conservation and food scarcity, while maintaining a healthy and functional ecosystem.
 They suffer from poor living conditions and have little say in development initiatives.
-Many times women like this have to rely on men to advance their social status when they are in fact the ones contributing to Nigeria's economy.
 One modern example of success, however, can be found in the Smallholder Women Farmers Organization in Nigeria.
-With the help of the International Budget Partnership, an organization working to promote inclusive sustainable development that promotes equity and justice, and data driven advocacy, these women succeed securing an 18.5% increase to the national government's spending on agriculture.
+With the help of the International Budget Partnership, an organization working to promote inclusive sustainable development that promotes equity, justice, and data driven advocacy, these women succeed securing an 18.5% increase to the national government's spending on agriculture.
 As a result, 111,000 smallholder women farmers were given new or improved seeds and fertilizer to grow crops, more modern equipment to increase production.